cloudfoundry-attic/v1-dummy-broker-release/README.md

 ### Create a service auth token
 In order to create/delete instances of a service, the cloud controller must have the auth token of the service.
-In our case, the gateway was deployed with the auth token as part of its configuration: look in the `service_auth_tokens.dummy_test` section of `gateway_config.yml.erb`.
+In our case, the gateway was deployed with the auth token as part of its configuration: look in the `properties.env.service_auth_tokens` section of `v1-dummy-broker.yml` in template.

 Before you can create the auth token, you have to log in as an admin.